-Can I fly with an electric unicycle?
+Can I fly with an electric unicycle

 No, you can technically not fly with most electric unicycles on the market.
-The battery of a EUC is typically more than the limit set by the FAA of <160 Wh.
+The battery of an EUC is typically more than the limit set by the FAA of <160 Wh.
 Also according to ITIA, many airlines have implemented a total prohibition on the carriage of self-balancing vehicles in passenger baggage.

 Keep in mind that the airline and TSA still have the right to deny you from flying with your EUC.